electricherd/audiobookfinder/README.md

 * how to decide if an mDNS device is duplicated (more than 1 ipAdress representation, which is correct?, and do they come not within the same record)
 * no net is a problem
 * bad mDNS search interface to external crate needs a further timeout, even kill a newly created search thread.
-* found ip adresses not shown in tui
 * tui update on Raspberry was slow, better find another way

 Yet in plan:
 * create a key yourself!!
 And store, which is going to be done if not found at startup
-* better Result<T,E>, Error handling (got a little more understanding, this is powerful, yet to be done correctly, mapping is rather confusing, but it needs to be done well)
+* Rust workspace for IDE
 * communication is now easy with ssh but how to authenticate as a valid adbf?
 Look at ssh details, and zero-knowledge or something similar: hiding key or secrecy knowledge in code without being to obvious :neutral_face: (first should be a simple string, don't bother too much)
 * rework the one stub for worker thread to have many worker threads in net to do something with found addresses (use thrussh simple example)
 * using an hopefully nice to use state machine for client server "communication" states
-* snap linux packaging / online compiler for various target compilation service (don't remember the name)
+* snap linux packaging / online compiler like [Travis](https://docs.travis-ci.com/user/getting-started/) for various target compilation service
 * further lifetimes optimizations
 * exchange of data over net (probably de-/serialization using [serde](https://docs.serde.rs/serde/))
 * still looking for the right IDE